 Faro train station is the largest of the Algarve but could still considered as a very small train station, which is very easy to navigate around.
 Lagos train station is on the eastern side of the marina and only a short walk away from the city centre.

-The train should be taken in preference to the bus as journeys are longer but coach travel is safe with clean and modern buses.
-The express bus to Lagos departs from the older covered bus station, which is next to the Proximo bus station.
+Coach travel in Portugal is inexpensive and safe with clean and modern buses.
+We prefer travelling by train than bus to Lagos, as the journey is shorter and there are endless roundabouts around Vilamoura and Albufeira.
+The express bus to Lagos departs Faro from the older covered bus station, which is next to the Proximo bus station.

 The older EVA bus station in Faro

-Tickets must be purchased from the ticket office (not the driver) and there can be long queues especially during summer.
-The express buses are operated by Eva buses and the latest time table can be seen on their website:
+Bus tickets must be purchased from the ticket office (not the driver) and there can be long queues especially during summer.
+The express buses are operated by Eva buses and the latest timetable can be seen on their website: